Pediatric Sinusitis: Causes, Symptoms, and Treatment

 Not every stuffy nose is sinusitis!
 A common cold (nazla-zukam) usually resolves in 7-10 days.
 If your child has a runny nose with thick yellow-green discharge lasting MORE than 10 days, OR a cold that seems to get better then gets worse again, it might be sinusitis.

-Sinusitis sounds scary, but most cases in children are mild and treatable.
-With proper care, your child will feel better soon!
+Reassurance: Sinusitis sounds scary, but most cases in children are mild and treatable.
+With proper care, most children feel better soon.

 What is Sinusitis?